Healthy Homes Assessment Karori

 Draught Stopping Karori

-Draughts are a major cause of less temperature in households.
-A humid house is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts may lead to lower temperatures in homes.
+A damp house is more expensive to heat, meaning wasting energy and incurring higher costs.

 What are unreasonable gaps or holes?

-You don’t require to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors could be required to allow for movement within the structure as the house is heated and cools so that they are able to be shut and opened, rather than sticking.
-We will test every window and door in the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes in the building.
+For instance, small gaps around windows and doors could be required to allow for movement of the building when the household is heated and cools so that they can still be closed and opened rather than sticking.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 Check out the complete details for the Healthy Homes draught stopping requirements.